ritzzy01/Sorting-Visualizer-Java/README.md

 <h1>Sorting Visualizer</h1>
 <h2>Overview</h2>
 Sorting Visualizer is a Java-based application designed to visually demonstrate how different sorting algorithms work.
 It allows users to see the real-time sorting process, understand the mechanics behind each algorithm, and compare their performance.
+A speed control slider has been added to observe the sorting processes in the desired speed.
 <h2>Technology Stack</h2>
 <ul>
   <li>Java: Core programming language used for application development.</li>